Joint IDeA PI Meeting

 Environmental influences on Child Health Outcomes (ECHO) Program

-The Institutional Development Award (IDeA) program builds research capacities in states that historically have had low levels of NIH funding by supporting basic, clinical, and translational research; faculty development; and infrastructure improvements.
-The program also enhances the ability of investigators to compete successfully for additional research funding and serves the research needs of medically underserved communities.
+The Institutional Development Award (IDeA) is a congressionally mandated program that builds research capacity in states that historically have had low levels of NIH funding.
+It supports competitive basic, clinical, and translational research, faculty development, and infrastructure improvements.
+The program aims to strengthen an institution’s ability to support biomedical research, enhance the competitiveness of investigators in securing research funding, and enable clinical and translational research that addresses the needs of medically underserved communities.

 The IDeA program has five main components:

-The STTR program at the Division for Research Capacity Building supports the commercialization of innovative technologies and methodologies developed at IDeA states.
-A collaborative endeavor, the accelerator hubs would act as regional consortia to provide infrastructure and build an entrepreneurial culture at the IDeA institutions in that region.
-The goal of the program is to promote entrepreneurship, technology transfer, management, small business finance, and other skills needed to move discoveries and technologies out of the lab and into commercial products that address human health
+The NIGMS SBIR/STTR program and the Division for Research Capacity Building support the commercialization of innovative technologies and methodologies developed in IDeA states through Regional Technology Transfer Accelerator Hubs.
+The accelerator hubs act as regional consortia to provide infrastructure and build an entrepreneurial culture at IDeA institutions within each region.

 For more information about the IDeA program, contact Dr. Ming Lei.